jamespmernin/Ajax-HTTP-Intro/README.md

 ```
 > Remember, JSON is a serialized format.
 While it may look like an object, it needs to be parsed so we can interact with it as a true Javascript object.

-#### Exercise: White Table a Blog Post in JSON (3 minutes)

-Spend 3 minutes using your markers to write out a JSON representation of a blog post (`title`, `author`, `published_on` date) which has many comments, each with an author and body.

-> When we say "has many," this means that something *can* have arguments.
-It doesn't have to though.
-For this exercise, just give your blog post at least two comments.

 #### XML

 **XML** stands for "eXtensible Markup Language" and is the granddaddy of serialized data formats (itself based on HTML).
 XML is fat, ugly and cumbersome to parse.
 It remains a major format, however, due to its legacy usage across the web.
 You'll probably always favor using a JSON API, if available.